strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/v4-plugin-migration.md

 - [migrating the front end](#migrate-the-front-end)
 - [migrating the back end](#migrate-the-back-end)

-Some of the actions required for plugin migration can be performed by scripts that automatically modify code (codemods).
+Some actions required for plugin migration can be performed by scripts that automatically modify code (codemods).
 The following table sums up the available options:

 | Action                              | Migration type                                                                                             |
 | ----------------------------------- | ---------------------------------------------------------------------------------------------------------- |